Adityagurung/Brahman.ai/README.md

 ## Project Overview

-Brahmana or Bhramana is a Sanskrit word meaning wandering, touring, or travelling.
+Brahman or Bhramana is a Sanskrit word meaning wandering, touring, or travelling.
 Brahman.ai is a sophisticated Retrieval-Augmented Generation (RAG) system designed specifically for travel planning,destination discovery and cultural experience.
 This intelligent travel assistant system processes documents from raw files which creates a comprehensive knowledge base that combines the power of vector databases, multiple search strategies, and large language models to provide accurate, contextual, and helpful travel recommendations.

 **Key Features:**
 - **Multi-Modal Search**: Combines semantic search, keyword search, and hybrid approaches